Home

 5) Can you make me a costume in the authentic fabric used in the movie?

 Usually, studio costumers are not very forthcoming about their trade secrets, and when they are, it's often some kind of material otherwise unknown to man.
-One company in particular whose costumes I've replicated often actually had their own fabric woven specially in France for a film.
+One company in particular actually had their own fabric woven specially in France for a film.
 Occasionally, I can find the authentic fabric but it is so expensive that people decide not to go that route.
 Most of the time, if your wish is some kind of replica costume from a film or TV show, be prepared for it to come in a "close enough" variety.
 I will replicate the costume as closely as possible within your budget, but the quality of the construction and the attention to detail is what will make your costume stand out among the wannabes.

 6) Why won't you make costumes from Star Wars, Lord of the Rings, or Harry Potter?